pdil/photo-density/README.md

 #### Example
 <img src="http://pdil.github.io/images/sw_us_density.png" width="70%">

-The code to create this image is presented here (note: this code assumes a dataset has already been created - see Java code for how to do this).
+The step-by-step code and process to create this image is presented below.

 ##### 0. Create photo geodata file
 The ```Java Extractor``` folder contains the ```.java``` file which handles the creation of the data set of photo locations that are plotted on a map.
 A sample of the data set is as follows: